cschwem2er/stminsights/README.md

 ### Restrictions

-At the moment this app only works for models without content covariates.
+- At the moment this app only works for models without content covariates.
+- In order to display labels for all graphs correctly, the ``Topics`` has to be clicked first.
+This is due to text fields being generated dynamically depending on the number of topics of the given model.